 uploading Form H2067-MC if the MCO documented any issues or concerns.

 Note: PSU staff must not post Form H3676, Managed Care Pre-Enrollment Assessment Authorization, to TxMedCentral in the XXXSPW folder earlier than five months prior to the member's 21st birthday.

-Within 30 days of the enrollment packet mailing, PSU schedules and completes a telephonic contact with the member or the member’s available supports, including his/her authorized representative, to explain the following:
+Within 30 days of the enrollment packet mailing, PSU staff schedule and complete a telephonic contact with the member or the member’s available supports, including her or his AR, to explain the following:

 STAR Kids eligibility, MDCP or PDN/PPECC services will terminate on the last day of the month in which the member’s 21st birthday occurs.

 The STAR+PLUS HCBS program is an option available to eligible members at age 21.
-The PSU staff also presents an overview of the array of services available within the STAR+PLUS HCBS program.
+PSU staff also present an overview of the array of services available within the STAR+PLUS HCBS program.

 The STAR+PLUS program enrollment packet sent to the member is reviewed.
 The packet contains a list of the STAR+PLUS MCOs in the service area and a comparison chart to assist the member in making a selection.
-The member will choose a STAR+PLUS MCO in his or her service area that will perform the assessment for services and oversee the delivery of services.
+The member will choose a STAR+PLUS MCO in her or his service area that will perform the assessment for services and oversee the delivery of services.

 The importance of choosing an MCO six months before the 21st birthday in order to avoid having a gap in services.